John Hare OBE FRGS

 Later John Hare worked in Kenya for the United Nations Environment Programme (UNEP).
-During this time he undertook a number of expeditions into remote parts of northern Kenya, travelling all the time with camels and frequently alone.
-This kindled a life-long passion for camels.
+During this time he undertook a number of expeditions into remote parts of northern Kenya, travelling with camels and frequently alone.
+This re-kindled a life-long interest in camels first acquired in Northern Nigeria.

 The Wild Camel